gedrutten/Portfolio/content/3644QCA/Day7.md

 ### Back on the road

-We decided to get a taxi this time to find our way to a shopping mall - one that has a Xaoimi shop.
+We decided to get a taxi this time to find our way to a shopping mall - one that has a Xiaomi shop.

 <div class="row">
     <div class="4u 12u$(medium)">